Steven R. Boomhower, Ph.D.

 he/him

-Dr. Boomhower is a senior toxicologist with specialties in metals and drug toxicity and their relation to human health risks.
-With expertise in neurotoxicology and psychopharmacology, he provides scientific consulting related to the evaluation of toxicology and epidemiology studies for hazard and risk assessment, consumer product safety, and regulatory comment.
-Before joining Gradient, Dr. Boomhower was a postdoctoral fellow at the Harvard T.H.
-Chan School of Public Health, where he assessed the genomic consequences of exposure to metals in human neural stem cells and neuroblastomas.
-He has been funded by the National Institutes of Health and National Science Foundation, and has authored several book chapters and peer-reviewed scientific articles.
-Dr. Boomhower also serves as an instructor at Harvard University and has served as an adjunct lecturer at Georgetown University.
+Dr. Boomhower is a principal scientist with specialties in metals toxicology, neurotoxicology, and human health risk assessment.
+He uses his multidisciplinary expertise to evaluate potential chemical exposures and health risks in many contexts, including hazard and risk assessment, food safety, consumer product safety, and regulatory comment.
+Before joining Gradient, Dr. Boomhower was a postdoctoral fellow in the Department of Environmental Health at the Harvard T.H.
+Chan School of Public Health, where he conducted in vitro and in vivo studies of metals exposure.
+His work in toxicology has received multiple funding awards, including from the National Institutes of Health and National Science Foundation.
+Dr. Boomhower has authored several book chapters and peer-reviewed scientific articles in toxicology and epidemiology.
+He also teaches courses in toxicology and pharmacology as an instructor at Harvard University, and has served as an invited adjunct lecturer at Georgetown University.

-Causation Analysis: Conducted an in-depth review of epidemiology studies on the pulmonary health effects, including pneumoconiosis, lung function, and respiratory symptoms, of bauxite and alumina dust inhalation in occupational settings.
+Mining Safety Assessment: Conducted an in-depth review of epidemiology studies on the pulmonary health effects of bauxite and alumina dust inhalation in occupational settings.

 Inhalation Toxicity Assessment: Performed an in-depth review and analysis of epidemiology and exposure studies of bleach-based cleaners (as well as unintended mixtures of cleaners) to determine the acute toxicity of cleaning-fume inhalation.